 There are times when the Helpline will experience a high demand and you may expect a longer wait time.

 If you try to contact us via phone and don’t wish to wait for the next available counsellor, you have the option to select the call back service offered during hold.
 This will keep your place in the queue and a counsellor will return your call as soon as possible.
 Alternatively, stay on hold and we will get to you when a counsellor becomes available.
 Please know that Helpline’s opening hours are from 8am to 12 midnight (AEST/AEDT).
 If you have requested a call back towards the end of our operating hours and we have not been able to return your call, we will try to get back to you as soon as practicable at the start of next day at 8am (AEST/ADET).
 You are also welcome to send us an email too if you don’t wish to wait and a counsellor will respond back to you by email.

 For webchat, a counsellor will try their best to get to you within 15 mins and you can then start talking to them online once they initiate the chat with you.
 If webchat is experiencing a high demand and you can’t get through, please feel free to call or send us an email.

 Anyone experiencing a body image issue, disordered eating or an eating disorder, their family and friends along with professionals such as psychologists, GPs, employers and teachers to name a few.

-If you have a non-English speaking background, we have a telephone translation and interpreting available.
+If you are from a non-English speaking background, we have a telephone translation and interpreting available.

 You can access the service by calling 131 450.
-Ask to connect with Butterfly Foundation.
+Please ask to be connected with The Butterfly Foundation.

-The Translation and Interpreting Service website provides lots of information if you’d like to know more.
+The Translation and Interpreting Service website provides lots of information if you would like to know more.